alexanderthclark/Stats1101/book/confidenceintervals.md

 ## The Accuracy of Averages

+For averages, the central limit theorem again holds.
+When drawing at random from a box, the sample average will follow a normal distribution even if the contents of the box do not.

 Proportions are a special kind of average.
 The sample average $\bar{x}$ estimates the  population average $\mu$.
 For general averages, there is no formula analogous to SD=$\sqrt{p(1-p)}$.
 The standard deviation must be estimated from the data.
 With a large simple random sample, the SD of the sample is a good estimate of the SD of the box.[^sd] Then, the SE for the average can be calculated

 $$\text{SE for average} = \frac{\text{SD}}{\sqrt{n}}.$$